 Overall View from the South West

 A very good view of both the melting shop and Elisabeth in the distance.
-Again the characteristic and equally spaced ‘oxide bands’ on the chimneys can be clearly seen…
+Those characteristic ‘oxide bands’ on the chimneys can be clearly seen.